Blog

 That’s right, stress can contribute to thinning hair in men.
 On its own, stress-related hair loss is generally temporary and usually resolves itself over time.

-A hair transplant is a surgical procedure that involves harvesting healthy hair from the scalp or body hair that’s not affected by male pattern baldness.
+A hair transplant is a surgical procedure that involves harvesting healthy hair from the scalp or body that’s not affected by male pattern baldness.
 These hairs are transplanted into areas with thinning or baldness.

 Although several types of hair transplant surgeries are available today, they tend to be costly and can involve a lengthy recovery time.